 In the process of corpus creation and filtering, some authors may opt to exclude language varieties that, although representative of natural language use, do not meet their standards of quality - either intentionally, or by default through the selection of a reliably high-quality subset of the data~\cite{wenzek-etal-2020-ccnet,artetxe-etal-2022-corpus-robertaeuscrawl,soldaini-etal-2024-dolma,palomar-giner-etal-2024-curated,etxaniz2024latxaopenlanguagemodel}.
 In contrast, in this paper we claim that any corpus gathered with the final objective of training a foundational model should try to capture the full diversity of language, including variation across dialects (diatopic), registers (diaphasic), social groups (diastratic), and even time (diachronic).
 Modeling this diversity can ensure that the resulting model will be robust and capable of handling a broader range of domains and language varieties.

-In practice, it has been proven that models trained with less diverse data suffer from representation biases and problems in performance \citep{blodgett-etal-2016-demographic}.
-Even if this is not intended, a selection of texts to train a model or a quality filter performed without proper care is likely to be skewed towards powerful groups \citep{gururangan-etal-2022-whose}.
+In practice, it has been proven that models trained with less diverse data suffer from representation biases and problems in performance \cite{blodgett-etal-2016-demographic}.
+Even if this is not intended, a selection of texts to train a model or a quality filter performed without proper care is likely to be skewed towards powerful groups \cite{gururangan-etal-2022-whose}.
 These studies are mostly centered around English and other high-resource languages.

-We select Basque for our study, a low-resource and morphologically rich language, and conduct our experiments using encoder-based architectures.
-While decoder-only LLMs are popular due to their text generation capabilities, encoder-only models are still frequently used for classification, clustering and retrieval, even beating decoders that are much larger~\cite{weller2025seqvsseqopen, gisserotboukhlef2025pretrainencodersmaskedlanguage}.
-Consequently, our research's aim is to contribute to the body of resources for the Basque language and develop new monolingual models designed for specific Natural Language Understanding (NLU) tasks.
+Conversely, in this work we focus on Basque, a low-resource and morphologically rich language, and conduct our experiments using encoder-based architectures.
+Our research's aim is therefore to contribute to the body of resources for the Basque language and develop new monolingual models designed for specific Natural Language Understanding (NLU) tasks.

-As shown in Figure~\ref{fig:model_summary}, we pre-train a collection of models on three different corpora combinations: a widely used standard corpus is used to train the BERnaT$_{\mathrm{standard}}$ models; the BERnaT$_{\mathrm{diverse}}$ models are trained using a newly introduced diverse corpus that covers different varieties of Basque; and, finally, the BERnaT models are trained with both the standard and the diverse corpora.
+As shown in Figure~\ref{fig:model_summary}, we use three different corpora combinations to pre-train a collection of models.
+The BERnaT$_{\mathrm{standard}}$ models are pre-trained using a widely used standard corpus, whereas BERnaT$_{\mathrm{diverse}}$ models use a newly introduced diverse corpus that covers different varieties of Basque.
+Finally, the BERnaT models are pre-trained with both the standard and the diverse corpora.

-To evaluate the models, we propose a new configuration of NLU tasks, splitting existing benchmark tasks into standard and diverse subsets depending on the register and source of the annotated data, thus emulating the standard/diverse separation.
-In addition, we include other pre-existing tasks and even create new ones.
+We propose a new configuration of NLU tasks to evaluate BERnaT models, splitting existing benchmark tasks into standard and diverse subsets depending on the register and source of the annotated data, thus emulating the standard/diverse separation.
 This evaluation framework is designed to facilitate the assessment of model performance under language diversity conditions, enabling a more comprehensive understanding of how well the models generalize across different varieties and linguistic contexts.